solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     > Note the use of the parenthesis.
 The old way (shown above) did not utilize parenthesis and is only for backwards compatibility.
 Newer options such as `GENERIC_PLAN` will only work with the new syntax.

-As you can see above, you can use parameter placeholders like `$1` instead of an unknown or variable value.
+As displayed above, it is possible to use parameter placeholders like `$1` instead of an unknown or variable value.
 However, there are certain restrictions:

-- You can use parameters only with the statements SELECT, INSERT, UPDATE, DELETE and VALUES.
+- Use parameters only with the statements SELECT, INSERT, UPDATE, DELETE and VALUES.
-- You can only use parameters instead of constants (literals).
-You can't use parameters instead of identifiers (object names) or keywords, among other things.
+- Only use parameters instead of constants (literals).
+It is not possible to use parameters instead of identifiers (object names) or keywords, among other things.

 ### Task 4: Using pg_stat_io for enhanced IO monitoring